 Florist's Fresh Flower Care Guide - Keep Your Fresh Flowers and Roses Blooming Longer

 Fresh flowers, with their splendid colors and fragrant aromas, add infinite vitality and joy to living spaces.
-Whether it's roses or carnations received during holidays, or carefully selected bouquets, we all hope this beauty can last as long as possible.
-However, fresh flowers are delicate lives; once separated from their nourishing roots, their preservation period is very limited.
-Fortunately, by mastering the correct methods for fresh flower preservation and care, we can significantly extend their viewing period, allowing fleeting beauty to linger longer.
-This article will detail basic care steps, advanced maintenance techniques, and the care of roses, helping you become a fresh flower care expert.
+Whether it's roses or carnations received on holidays, or a carefully selected bouquet, we all hope this beauty can last as long as possible.
+However, fresh flowers are delicate lives, and their preservation period is very limited after leaving the nourishment of their roots and stems.
+Fortunately, by mastering the correct methods of fresh flower preservation and care, we can greatly extend their viewing period, allowing the fleeting beauty to linger longer.
+This article will detail basic care steps, advanced maintenance techniques, and the art of caring for roses, helping you become a master of flower preservation.

 Table of Contents

-- Basic Fresh Flower Care: The First Steps After Receiving a Bouquet
+- Basic Flower Care: First Steps After Receiving a Bouquet

-- Advanced Fresh Flower Maintenance Techniques: Secrets to Extending Vase Life
+- Advanced Flower Preservation Techniques: Secrets to Extending Flower Life

-- Myths and Common Mistakes in Fresh Flower Preservation
+- Myths and Common Mistakes in Flower Preservation

 - Summary and Quick Reference Guide

-Basic Fresh Flower Care: The First Steps After Receiving a Bouquet
+Basic Flower Care: First Steps After Receiving a Bouquet

-Performing basic care promptly after receiving fresh flowers is the crucial first step in determining the bouquet's lifespan.
+Prompt basic care after receiving fresh flowers is the crucial first step in determining the lifespan of the bouquet.

 Process Immediately

-The golden rule of fresh flower care is "promptness."
-Process them as soon as possible, as flowers dehydrate rapidly once out of water.
-The sooner they absorb water, the better their condition recovers, and the longer their preservation period.
+The golden rule of flower care is "speed."
+Flowers should be processed as quickly as possible because they dehydrate rapidly after being out of water.
+The sooner they absorb water, the better their condition will recover, and the longer their preservation period will be.

-While bouquet packaging is aesthetically pleasing, it hinders air circulation, easily traps moisture and heat, accelerates bacterial growth, and promotes decay.
+Although bouquet packaging is beautiful, it obstructs air circulation, easily accumulates moisture and heat, and accelerates bacterial growth and decay.
 Carefully remove all packaging to let the stems and leaves "breathe."
-You can temporarily keep the tie intact for easier handling.
+You can temporarily leave the binding tape on for easier handling.

 Prepare the Vase

-Cleanliness is key to fresh flower maintenance.
-Choose a vase of appropriate size and thoroughly clean the interior with detergent to remove dirt or bacterial film.
-If necessary, disinfect with diluted bleach (approx. 1:10), but rinse thoroughly afterward.
-A clean vase reduces bacteria and guarantees a longer vase life.
+Cleanliness is key to flower preservation.
+Choose a vase of appropriate size and thoroughly clean the inside with detergent to remove dirt or bacterial film.
+If necessary, you can disinfect it with diluted bleach (about 1:10), but be sure to rinse it thoroughly.
+A clean vase reduces bacteria and is a guarantee for extending the flower's life.

 Trim the Stems

 This step is crucial.
-During transport, stem ends may dry out, get crushed, or blocked by air, affecting water absorption.
-Use sharp, clean tools for trimming.
+During transportation, stem ends may have dried out, been crushed, or blocked by air, affecting water absorption.
+They need to be trimmed with a sharp, clean tool.

 -

-Angle: Cut stems at a 45-degree angle to increase the water absorption surface area and prevent the bottom from sitting flat, hindering uptake.
+Angle: Cut at a 45-degree angle to increase the water absorption area and prevent the bottom from sitting flat and hindering water uptake.

 -

-Position: Cut off at least 2-3 cm from the stem end.
+Position: Cut off at least 2-3 cm from the end of the stem.
 If the end is dry, cut off more.

 -

-Method: It is recommended to use a sharp, clean tool to cut the stem diagonally in the air, then immediately place the stem into water to ensure the cut end can quickly absorb water.
-Some also advocate cutting underwater, believing it more effectively prevents air from entering the vessels and forming an "air embolism" that hinders water uptake; however, others point out that cutting underwater might draw in impurities or bacteria from the water.
-Regardless of the method, the key is to use clean tools, complete the cut quickly, and ensure the stem immediately contacts clean water.
+Method: It is recommended to make an angled cut with a sharp, clean tool in the air, then immediately place the stem in water to ensure the cut end can quickly absorb water.
+Some also advocate cutting stems underwater, believing this can more effectively prevent air from entering the vessels and forming an "air lock" that obstructs water absorption; however, others point out that cutting underwater might draw in impurities or bacteria from the water.
+Regardless of the method, the key is to use a clean tool, complete the cut quickly, and ensure the stem has immediate access to clean water.

 - Frequency: Re-trim the ends by 1-2 cm each time you change the water to keep the cut fresh.